Slite Alternative for Small Businesses | Context Link | Context Link

 Context Link Context Link

-Where you work Slite's own web app and editor From inside ChatGPT, Claude, Gemini, and any MCP-aware agent, plus a dashboard for humans observing Lenses and choosing goals
+Where you work Slite's own web app and editor From inside ChatGPT, Claude, Gemini, and any MCP-aware agent, plus a dashboard for humans connecting sources, reviewing responses, and managing Memories

-Core promise A wiki where your team writes docs, with AI search layered on top A virtual version of your business: Connect sources, Ask source-backed questions, Observe Lenses, Evolve through Suggested Actions
+Core promise A wiki where your team writes docs, with AI search layered on top One place for AI to talk to your whole business: connect sources, ask source-backed questions, save Memories

 AI model Slite's built-in AI (OpenAI/Anthropic under the hood, locked to Slite's interface) Model-agnostic on the asking side.
-Recurring AI deep research and answer composition are bundled into the service
+Retrieval and answer composition are bundled into the service

 Connectors Import from Google Docs, Notion, Confluence.
-External search (Super) adds Slack, Drive, GitHub, Linear, Intercom (requires $20/user tier) Notion, Google Docs, Google Drive, email (Gmail, Outlook, Zoho, Fastmail, IMAP), Basecamp, Monday.com, any website, uploaded files (PDFs, Word, Markdown)
+External search (Super) adds Slack, Drive, GitHub, Linear, Intercom (requires $20/user tier) Notion, Google Docs, Google Drive, email (Gmail, Outlook, Zoho, Fastmail, IMAP), Basecamp, Monday.com, any website, uploaded files (PDFs, Word, Markdown), plus custom connections (your AI pushes data from any service it can reach)

 Setup time Fast install, but real value requires migrating or writing docs into Slite Minutes.
 Connect your existing sources and start retrieving context the same day